 Streetcars Links Northwest District and Downtown to South Waterfront

-In continuous operation since 2001, the Portland Streetcar links the Northwest District (Nob Hill) neighborhood to Portland State University through the heart of downtown.
+In continuous operation since 2001, the Portland Streetcar links the Northwest District (Nob Hill) neighborhood to Portland State University through the heart of downtown and over the bridge to the Eastside.
 Download the route map.
 Learn more about the project at Portland Streetcars.

-Footbridge to Link Lair Hill Neighborhood with South Waterfront
+Footbridge Links Lair Hill Neighborhood with South Waterfront

-Work was started in early 2011 on a new bridge over Interstate 5 that will provide South Portland’s Lair Hill neighborhood with improved pedestrian and bicycle access to the developing South Waterfront District.
-The $13 million Gibbs Street Pedestrian Bridge will span about 700 feet and run from the intersection of Southwest Gibbs Street and Kelly Avenue on the east side to the intersection of Southwest Gibbs Street and Moody Avenue on the west − directly below the Oregon Heath and Science University aerial tram.
+A bridge over Interstate-5 provides South Portland’s Lair Hill neighborhood with improved pedestrian and bicycle access to the South Waterfront District.
+The $13 million Gibbs Street Pedestrian Bridge spans about 700 feet and run from the intersection of Southwest Gibbs Street and Kelly Avenue on the east side to the intersection of Southwest Gibbs Street and Moody Avenue on the west − directly below the Oregon Health and Science University aerial tram.

-The bridge will dovetail with other work on the South Waterfront, including the grading of Moody Avenue to align it with a new transit, pedestrian and bike bridge that will be part of the Portland to Milwaukie light rail.
-It will also help residents access OHSU’s planned Schnitzer Campus, which the university plans to build on a 26 acre parcel it owns in the South Waterfront District.
+The bridge dovetail with other work on the South Waterfront, including the grading of Moody Avenue to align it with the new transit, pedestrian and bike bridge (Tilikum Crossing) that is part of the Portland to Milwaukie light rail.
+It will also help residents access OHSU’s Schnitzer Campus on the north end of the South Waterfront.

 More About South Waterfront

 South Waterfront is not an official City of Portland neighborhood as it is part of the Corbett-Terwilliger-Lair Hill (officially called South Portland).
-Lying at the north end of the Corbett-Terwilliger-Lair Hill, South Waterfront doesn't fit into the designated neighborhood association as it looming high-rise buildings are so different from the townhomes, 2-3 story condos, and detached single family homes in the rest of the neighborhood.
-Once South Waterfront has a few thousand residents, we are certain it will have its own official neighborhood.
+Lying at the north end of the Corbett-Terwilliger-Lair Hill, South Waterfront doesn’t fit into the designated neighborhood association as it looming high-rise buildings are so different from the townhomes, 2-3 story condos, and detached single family homes in the rest of the neighborhood.
+Once South Waterfront has a few thousand residents, we are certain it will be recognized as an official neighborhood.

-- Neighborhood Association The South Waterfront does not have a Web site but you can find information about the neighborhood at the South Waterfront Web site.
+- Neighborhood Association The South Waterfront does not have a website, but you can find information about the neighborhood at the South Waterfront Community Relations website.
 You can also subscribe to their monthly e-Newsletter by clicking here.

 - Location Just south of downtown along the Willamette River.